Tampa Drug Possession Attorneys

 Mere possession of illegal drugs is enough to warrant a criminal charge.
 When coupled with the intent to sell, this offense will yield steeper fines and longer prison sentences.
 In order to convict a person of possession with intent to deliver, the prosecution must be able to prove they possessed the desire, ability, and/or equipment to distribute an illegal substance.
 They must also demonstrate that the defendant possessed the drug in question.

-Any of the following can be used to prove intent to sell:
+Any of the following can be used to prove intent to sell in Florida:

 - Expressed intention to sell